-The purpose of this letter is to respond to the Internal Control Reportable Condition found in our 2010-2011 audit.
+The purpose of this letter is to respond to the Internal Control Reportable Condition found in our 2011-2012 audit.
 Listed below is the individual reportable condition along with its corresponding response.
 If you have any further questions or comments, please don't hesitate to contact my office.

 1.)
-Segregation of Duties
+2009 IC-1 Segregation of Duties

 Response: The finance department at the Nassau County Sheriff's Office is very small which makes it difficult to have a complete segregation of all incompatible accounting functions.
-However, we have implemented new controls relating to purchasing and bank transfers since our audit field work was completed.
-We will continue to identify other areas in which we can improve and separate incompatible duties whenever possible.
+We have identified areas in which we can improve and will separate incompatible duties and will do so whenever possible.